BlockchainCommons/seedtool-cli/Docs/MANUAL.md

 #

 $ seedtool --in hex --out bip39 8a3796240f6a
 seedtool: Invalid seed length for BIP39.
-Must be in [12-32] and even.
+Must be in [12-32] and divisible by 4.
 ```

 `bip39` can be used as an input format, in which case the original seed is recovered.
 The BIP39 mnemonic sequence may be passed as one or more arguments on the command line, or entered via stdin.